petershin/liferay-learn/docs/commerce/latest/en/order-management/developer-guide/order-api-basics.md

 ## Patch an Order

-Update an existing order with the following cURL and Java commands.
+Update an existing order with cURL and Java `patch` commands.
 Replace `1234` with your order's ID.

 ### Order_PATCH_ById.sh